-Psychotropic, romantic and beautiful like a scary dream, Shane Carruth’s long-awaited follow-up to "Primer," the self-distributed "Upstream Color" comes to theaters this Friday.
-Though it will undoubtedly divide, it has already, in its way, conquered many who've seen it: our reviewer in Sundance was little short of enraptured by the film, and this writer wholeheartedly agrees after seeing it at the Berlin International Film Festival.
-There are very few films that have the power to stay with you, buzzing and humming below the surface of your consciousness, for days after you see them, but the strains of "Upstream Color" remain with us still.
+Psychotropic, romantic and beautiful like a scary dream, Shane Carruth’s long-awaited follow-up to "Primer," is the self-distributed "Upstream Color."
+Though it will undoubtedly divide, it has already, in its way, conquered many who've seen it.
+Our reviewer at Sundance was nothing short of enraptured by the film, and this writer wholeheartedly agrees after seeing it at the Berlin International Film Festival.
+There are very few films that have the power to stay with you, buzzing and humming below the surface of your consciousness for days after you see them, but the strains of "Upstream Color" still remain.

 Shane Carruth: Well, I have a general measure which is that this is the way that I will be able to make films in the future.
 So I’m writing something now that I hope to be shooting in the summer, so my measure for success is, "Can I raise enough money to leverage the financing for that without having to pitch or convince traditional film finance to get involved?"

 The film was financed largely out of your own pocket and that of your producer and few other individuals.
 Is that a sustainable model?